Here's what to expect from the canalith repositioning procedure, a series of simple, effective maneuvers to help relieve a certain type of vertigo.

-The canalith repositioning procedure can move the otoconia to a part of your ear where they won't cause dizziness.
-Performed in your doctor's office, the canalith repositioning procedure consists of several simple head maneuvers.
-The procedure is quite effective, relieving vertigo in approximately 80 percent of individuals after one or two treatments.
-However, the problem may recur.
+The canalith repositioning procedure can move these particles to a part of the ear where they won't cause dizziness.
+The procedure uses several simple head movements.
+It can be done in a health care provider's office.
+The procedure is usually effective.
+The procedure relieves vertigo in about 80% of people after one or two treatments.
+But the problem may happen again.

-Make sure you tell your doctor about any medical conditions you have, such as a neck or back condition, a detached retina, or vascular problems, before beginning the canalith repositioning procedure.
-You may need to delay having the canalith repositioning procedure.
+Make sure you tell your health care provider about any medical conditions you have, such as a neck condition, a back condition or advanced rheumatoid arthritis, before getting the procedure.
+You may need to delay having the procedure.

 There are no special preparations for the canalith repositioning procedure.
-Wear clothing that will allow you to move freely through each of the maneuvers.
+Wear clothing that will allow you to move freely through each position.

-The canalith repositioning procedure involves holding four positions for about 30 to 45 seconds each or as long as symptoms remain while you hold that position.
-Typically, you will remain in each position an extra 20 seconds after your symptoms have stopped.
+The canalith repositioning procedure involves holding four positions for about 30 seconds each or until symptoms stop.
+You'll stay in each position about 30 seconds after your symptoms have ended.
+Your health care provider will watch your eyes for irregular movements during the procedure.
 The procedure may be repeated three or more times within a treatment session.

 The canalith repositioning procedure can treat benign paroxysmal positional vertigo (BPPV), which causes dizziness when you move your head.
-The procedure consists of head maneuvers that move particles in your inner ear (otoconia) — which cause dizziness — to a part of your ear where they won't.
+The procedure includes head positions that move the canalith particles (otoconia) in the inner ear that cause the dizziness to a part of the ear where they won't (the utricle).

-Nearly 80 percent of people who undergo the procedure experience relief.
-If symptoms return, however, then a repeat of the canalith repositioning procedure can be used.
-It may be necessary to repeat the procedure several times to relieve your symptoms.
-Talk to your doctor if your symptoms don't improve.
+Nearly 80% of people who have the procedure experience relief.
+But if your symptoms come back, your health care provider can repeat the canalith repositioning procedure.
+The procedure may need to be done many times to help your symptoms.
+Talk to your health care provider if your symptoms don't improve.